cs1302uga/cs1302-minesweeper-alpha/README.md

     of the game's default package is `bin`,
   * `cs1302.game.MinesweeperDriver` denotes the fully qualified name of the game's driver class,
-  * `file` is the path to a text file to which the starting configuration will be written,
+  * `PATH_TO_SEEDFILE` is the path to a text file to which the starting configuration will be written,
-  * `m` denotes the number of rows in the mine field,
+  * `ROWS` denotes the number of rows in the mine field,
-  * `n` denotes the number of columns in the mine field,
+  * `COLS` denotes the number of columns in the mine field,
-  * `k` denotes the number of pre-determined mine locations to generate.
+  * `MINES` denotes the number of pre-determined mine locations to generate.

   You may assume the order of the command-line arguments as presented above.
 Additionally, you may assume valid input of command-line arguments